K-VIL: Keypoints-based Visual Imitation Learning: Evaluation

 Similarly as in \taskabbr{PW}, \task{HH}{3} (M) and \task{IS}{3} (P) are reproduced with higher control accuracy and precision than \task{HH}{1} (L) and \task{IS}{1} (N), respectively.
 Moreover, thanks to the priority introduced in KAC, \task{HH}{1} (L) and \task{IS}{1} (N) achieve $95\%$ and $62\%$ success rate, respectively, despite the single available demonstration.
 The lower performance of \task{IS}{1} is explained by the fact that we consider an extremely long stick, which requires high generalization capabilities, in the reproduction (see \cref{table:insert_priority}).
 In contrast, the hat in \taskabbr{HH} is only slightly deformable and thus results in low shape variations.
 Notice that, for \taskabbr{HH} and \taskabbr{IS}, we do not compare the control accuracy between keypoints subject to different geometric constraints (in gray in \cref{table:kac_eval}).
 As these keypoints are controlled according to different priorities within KAC, their reported accuracy highly depends on the shape variations occurring in these two tasks.
-For example, when using sticks of various lengths in the insertion task \task{IS}{1} (N), KAC assigns the highest priority to the keypoint $\bk_1$, so that $\bk_1$ is obviously controlled with a higher accuracy than $\bk_2$ and $\bk_3$.
-Interestingly, $\bk_2$'s highest regulation error in this task is $\sim$\SI{150}{\mm}, which corresponds to the maximum length difference between the sticks used in the demonstration and in the reproduction.
+For example, when using sticks of various lengths in the insertion task \task{IS}{1} (N), KAC assigns the highest priority to the keypoint $\bk_1$, so that $\bk_1$ is obviously controlled with higher accuracy than $\bk_2$ and $\bk_3$.
+Interestingly, $\bk_2$'s highest regulation error in this task is $\sim$\SI{150}{\milli\meter}, which corresponds to the maximum length difference between the sticks used in the demonstration and in the reproduction.
 Therefore, in \taskabbr{HH} and \taskabbr{IS}, the control accuracy of $\bk_2$ and $\bk_3$ is rather affected by the experiment setups (e.g., stick lengths) than by KAC.
-Compared to \task{IS}{1}, the ablation study \task{IS_{np}}{1} (O), conducted without KAC's priorities, shows a drop in success rate ($25\%$), as $\bk_3$ achieves the highest accuracy at the expense of $\bk_1$ and $\bk_2$.
-This is expected as the three identical virtual spring-damper systems for $\bk_1,\bk_2$ and $\bk_3$ are in equilibrium, and $\bk_3$ usually locates in the middle of $\bk_1$ and $\bk_2$.
-As the ablation tasks \scaletask{PW_{np}}{11}{0.8} (K) and \task{IS_{np}}{3} (Q) are reproduced from generalizable task representations, removing KAC's priorities does not affect their success rate.
-However, we observe a drop on control accuracy and precision compared to \scaletask{PW}{11}{0.8} (J) and \task{IS}{3} (P).
+Since the two $\ptol$ constraints in \task{CT}{3} share the same priority, the two keypoints are equally controlled towards the region with high likelihood on the corresponding principal lines.
+The two spring-damper systems for the two keypoints result in equilibrium.
+Therefore, the control accuracy and the precision of the two keypoints are comparable.